RahulRmCoder/AI-Text-Processing-Application/README.md

 # AI Text Processor

-A Django-based web application that uses the Groq API to provide text summarization and style-based text rewriting capabilities.
+A Django-based web application that uses the Gemini API to provide text summarization and style-based text rewriting capabilities.
 Features user authentication and history tracking.

 ## Features